remorses/vitro/README.md

 ## How it works

--   a comic is just an exported react component
+-   a story is just an exported react component
--   ./index.tsx lists all the comics available, grouped by file
+-   ./index.tsx lists all the stories available, grouped by file
--   to get the comics i use context.require with the extension of `.comic.js`
+-   to get the stories i use context.require with the extension of `.story.js`
 -   to get the title for the sidebar nav i get the module.default.title or just use the filename without extension
 -   the nav children are simply all other exports
 -   to choose what export to render i get the current page path

 ## Problems

--   if the sidebar requires to read the module exports then i need to compile everything on first render, instead i could just use the filename and render the different components choices in a column, just like a comic
+-   if the sidebar requires to read the module exports then i need to compile everything on first render, instead i could just use the filename and render the different components choices in a column, just like a story book
 -   the require.context params must be constants, to be able to do that i must inject these constants in webpack and configure them in next.config.js

 ## How to add stories (to be automated)